brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

   - TBD *missing in this version*: ~~Error result with proper Web SQL `code` member and `sqliteCode` as reported by the SQLite C library (Android/iOS)~~
   - flat JSON interface between Javascript and native parts
   - *optional*: transaction sql chunking, which can be enabled by changing the `MAX_SQL_CHUNK` value in SQLitePlugin.js
-- A version with support for web workers is available at: [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)
+- A version with support for web workers is available at: [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free)
 - All iOS operations are now using background processing (reported to resolve intermittent problems with cordova-ios@4.0.1)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Cordova-troubleshooting-guide](https://github.com/brodybits/Cordova-troubleshooting-guide)
 - PhoneGap Build is now supported through the npm package: http://phonegap.com/blog/2015/05/26/npm-plugins-available/
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
-- New `openDatabase` and `deleteDatabase` `location` option to select database location (iOS *only*) and disable iCloud backup
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)

 ## Highlights